HilaliMed/computer_science_true_or_false_quiz_/README.md

-The accampanied C++ file is a quiz in computer science answered in the console.
+The accompanied C++ file is a quiz in computer science answered in the console.